HOW DOES TOO MUCH SUGAR AFFECT YOUR BODY?

 By Locke Hughes

 Chances are you already know that eating too much sugar isn’t good for you.
-Yet you’re probably still overdoing it: Americans average about 20 tablespoons of added sugars per day, compared to the recommended 6 tablespoons for women and 9 tablespoons for men.
+Yet you’re probably still overdoing it: Americans average about 20 teaspoons of added sugars per day, compared to the recommended 6 teaspoons for women and 9 teaspoons for men.
 (That doesn’t include sugar found naturally in foods like fruits and milk.)

 No matter what it’s called, sugar is sugar, and it can negatively affect your body in many ways.
 Here’s a closer look at how sugar can mess with your health, from head to toe.

 Eating sugar gives your brain a huge surge of a feel-good chemical called dopamine, which explains why you’re more likely to crave a candy bar at 3 p.m. than an apple or a carrot.
 Because whole foods like fruits and veggies don’t cause the brain to release as much dopamine, your brain starts to need more and more sugar to get that same feeling of pleasure.
 This causes those “gotta-have-it” feelings for your after-dinner ice cream that are so hard to tame.

 The occasional candy or cookie can give you a quick burst of energy (or “sugar high”) by raising your blood sugar levels fast.
 When your levels drop as your cells absorb the sugar, you may feel jittery and anxious (a.k.a. the dreaded “sugar crash”).
 But if you’re reaching into the candy jar too often, sugar starts to have an effect on your mood beyond that 3 p.m. slump: Studies have linked a high sugar intake to a greater risk of depression in adults.

 You probably rolled your eyes at age 12, but your mother was right: Candy can rot your teeth.
 Bacteria that cause cavities love to eat sugar lingering in your mouth after you eat something sweet.